 No evil during the six Days

-Thus, during the Six Days, when ELoKiM ruled awesomely alone, no Evil existed.
-Since no creature had any perception of YHVH, no one could do Evil or be Evil.
-All the creatures could do was to abide by ELKM Commands, and nothing else.
+During the Six Days, when ELoKiM ruled awesomely alone, no Evil existed.
+Since no creature had any perception of YHVH, none could do Evil or be Evil.
+The creatures could abide by ELKM Commands, and nothing else.
 Hence they were not evil.

 3: ELoKiM consulted Evil and made Adam

-The story goes like this: When Evil heard that ELKM was creating Adam, it ran forwards and prostrated before His throne.
+When Evil heard that ELKM was creating Adam, the story says, it ran forwards and prostrated before His throne.
 “My King,” Evil complained, “what about me?
 I have no place in your world!”

-Indeed, evil does not exist in this world outside our heart.
+Indeed, evil does not exist in this world outside Adam’s heart.
 The Crocodile which tears flesh apart, is not evil since it is unaware of YHVH (and does not have a Free Will.)
-The Volcano that erupts, the snake that bites, the lion that preys, are not evil.
-Hence, Evil was right to complain.
-So far it had no room in ELKM’s Universe!
+The Volcano that erupts, the snake that bites, the lion that kills are not evil.
+Hence, Evil had a valid claim: it did not have a room in ELKM’s world.

 ELKM then said to Evil:

-ELKM then ‘consulted’ Evil the way a builder consults his master plan, and carved out a room for Evil in Adam heart.
-Ever since then, Evil is capable of entering Adam heart, growing side by side with the presence of YHVH.
+ELKM ‘consulted’ Evil the way a builder consults his Master Plan, and carved out a room for Evil in Adam heart.
+And ever since then, Evil is capable of entering Adam heart, growing inside and chasing out the presence of YHVH.

 And EloKiM made the animals…cattle…and everything creeping

 And EloKiM saw that is was good…

 And ELoKim said let us make Adam in our form and our image…